 When you're done, compile your project into a single document and export in formats like DOC, rich text, PDF, ePub, Kindle, and even export for other apps like Final Draft.
 Away from your Mac?
 You can also check out Scrivener for iPhone and iPad, which lets you work on your Scrivener projects no matter where you are.

 Although Scrivener is pricey, it offers the perfect tools for anyone looking to write and publish a masterpiece.
 This is a one-time purchase, unlike other options on this list.

 "Simple but effective" is the best way to describe Byword.
 With this Markdown-focused writing app, you start with a blank document and just write.
 It's a minimalist app with only a few settings to fuss with, and Byword really only cares about getting you writing.
 Your documents sync between Mac, iPhone, and iPad using iCloud Drive, though you can also store them in Dropbox.

 When it comes to publishing, you've got options for PDF and HTML.
 You can also post what you've written to blogging services such as Medium, WordPress, Tumblr, and Blogger; or you could send your document to Evernote.

 Which app is best?

-If you want a jack-of-all trades writing app with WordPress, Medium, and iCloud support built in, Ulysses is your best bet.
-If you're not willing to shell out $4.99 a month indefinitely, try the similar Bear first.
+Ulysses is your best bet if you want a jack-of-all-trades writing app with WordPress, Medium, and iCloud support.
+Try the similar Bear first if you're not willing to shell out $29.99 per year.
 You may not ever need its advanced features, which would give you a terrific writing app for free.

-But if you're serious about creative writing, and you want a stalwart companion to help drag stories out of your brain, Scrivener's your best bet.
+But if you're serious about creative writing and you want a stalwart companion on your best Mac to help drag stories out of your brain, Scrivener's your best bet.
 Its learning curve is steeper, but its powerful features make that climb worthwhile.